By Vikas Malkani

 We frequently tell ourselves the story of what we lack, what others have that we don’t, what we missed, of opportunities that got away.
 But you can’t be happy if you spend time focusing on what you should have, would have, or could have done in the past.
 Instead, begin every morning by consciously counting your blessings, and recognizing the fact that if you’re reading this magazine, you are in a better position than the majority of our world.
 Stay focused on your full-ness, not your empty-ness.
 Stay focused on what’s good in your life, and work to make the rest better.

 - Be action oriented and take baby steps

 Wisdom is meaningful only if it is followed up with action.
 To learn how to swim, you must get wet.
 Don’t be too concerned about how much there is to do, or how big some of the tasks seem, just do what you can do.
 Take baby steps and get one thing done at a time, again and again.
 Just do what’s in your power, and brush aside all other concerns.
 Remember what the Chinese philosopher, Lao Tzu, said, ‘The journey of a thousand miles begins with a single step’.
 Wisdom lays the foundation, but it is action that finally created a better life and future.

 Meditation and wisdom are the foundations of the ancient wisdom of the Upanishads (also known as Vedanta).
 Starting from the sages of the Upanishads and down through the centuries, enlightened have spoken about the importance of meditation to live a happy and peaceful life.

-Invest in meditation, joy and awareness—because those are truly the best gifts you can give yourself in 2017.
+Invest in meditation, joy and awareness—because those are truly the best gifts you can give yourself year after year.

 Vikas Malkani is a leading teacher of meditation, a best-selling author and the founder of SoulCentre, Asia’s Premier Centre for Meditation, Mindfulness and Stress Management.
-To read more and book a session with Vikas in Singapore, go to www.soulcentre.org.
+To learn more, go to www.soulcentre.org.